 The addition of a Telepractice Suite to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
-Most importantly, TC is one of the first programs in the country to incorporate Telepractice into student clinical training, placing our students on the cutting edge of new and innovative clinical methods.
+It will also allow for clients in more rural areas, where services are limited, to have access to the expertise and knowledge of our Clinical Instructors.

 With the addition of the new equipment, projects in the areas of cleft palate, early intervention, feeding, and adult language and neurogenic disorders are being developed.